 No Federal tax is imposed on the business entity.
 Income and expenses are allocated among partners, and each pays tax of 10% to 37% (plus self-employment tax, if applicable) on their share of partnership profits, whether distributed or not.
 Losses pass through to partners.
-Restrictions on loss deductibility apply.\ Personal liability rests with each partner.
+Restrictions on loss deductibility apply.

+Personal liability rests with each partner.

-No Federal tax is imposed on the business entity.
-Income and expenses are allocated to members or partners, and each pays tax of 10% to 37% (plus self-employment tax, if applicable) on their share of LLC or LLP profit, whether distributed or not.
+the business entity.
+Income and expenses are allocated

+to members or partners, and each pays tax of 10% to 37% (plus self-employment tax, if applicable) on their share of LLC or LLP profit, whether distributed or not.
 Losses pass through to members or partners.
-Restrictions on loss deductibility apply.\
+Restrictions on loss deductibility apply.

-Members or partners are shielded from personal liability for business debts.
+No Federal tax is imposed on Members or partners are shielded from personal liability for business debts.
 Only their investment is at risk.

-Reported on Schedule C of Form 1040, income is subject to individual rates of 10% to 37%, plus self-employment tax.\
+Reported on Schedule C of Form 1040, income is subject to individual rates of 10% to 37%, plus selfemployment tax.